py-why/EconML/doc/spec/spec.rst

 * Existing solutions to answer what-if questions are expensive.
 Decision-makers can engage in active experimentation like A/B testing or employ highly trained economists who use traditional statistical models to infer causal effects from previously collected data.

-The EconML Python SDK, developed by the ALICE team at MSR New England, incorporates individual machine learning steps into interpretable causal models.
-By reducing the need for expert judgment, these innovations improve the reliability of what-if predictions and empower data scientists without extensive economic training to conduct causal analysis using existing data.
+EconML is a Python package that applies the power of machine learning techniques to estimate individualized causal responses from observational or experimental data.
+The suite of estimation methods provided in EconML represents the latest advances in causal machine learning.
+By incorporating individual machine learning steps into interpretable causal models, these methods improve the reliability of what-if predictions and make causal analysis quicker and easier for a broad set of users.

 .. toctree::
     motivation
+    causal_intro
     api
     flowchart
     comparison